 For over 300 pounds of the weight limit, the 20-inch wide deck and 23 inches side rails seem a bit narrow for me.
 But it is enough for people over 300 pounds.
 However, the sturdy structure and hi-tech features add up to the advantages of this treadmill from LifeSpan.

 This beast comes with 21 preset programs that support sports training, weight loss, and healthy living.
 The Bluetooth connectivity and app sync make tracking your daily results with android and the iPhone is a breeze.
 Now, you will never step out of your track you are maintaining and the goal you are chasing.

 As we are talking about heavy runners here, the deck has a well-made belt with 8 compressions.
-It makes running easy on knees and ankles of heavy runners.
+It makes running easy on the knees and ankles of heavy runners.
 Moreover, the incline and decline features of the deck make it versatile.
-You can enjoy plain, steep, slope and terrain running on one treadmill.
+You can enjoy plain, steep, slope, and terrain running on one treadmill.
 The assembly is a matter of minutes for a person.
 From every perspective, this one worths your money.